Answers to questions our patients frequently ask… or should be asking!

 Do you take transfers from out of town?

 Yes.
-Patients transferring into our office from another city are treated the same as a new patient.
+Patients transferring to our office from another city are treated the same as a new patient.
 Following the initial exam, we obtain diagnostic records (to document their status upon transfer) and propose treatment to complete the case.

 Do you have any adult patients?